kelveden/milli/README.md

 		onGet(milli.apis.myRestService.restResource3, { param1: "somevalue" })
 			.respondWith(200));

+A default response can also be specified for use with the `ignoreCallsTo` function; e.g.

+    milli.registerApi("myapi", {
+        myresource: { url: "/some/url", produces: "application/json", defaultResponse: { status: 200, body: "something", contentType: "text/plain" } }
+    });

+(The content type of the response will be picked up from the "produces" field if not explicitly specified in the defaultResponse.)

 ### milli.clearStubs(doneCallback)
 Tells vanilli to clear down all stubs and expectations.
 After this is done, the specified `doneCallback` is executed.